Rosewood High School

-In-district students attending Rosewood High come directly from Rosewood Middle School, and prior to that, Rosewood Elementary.
-The construction of the high school was completed in 1984, and has housed the graduating classes ever since.
-The elementary school was established recently, with the residing grades of K–5, whereas before, the elementary school building (currently the middle school) housed K–6 and the 1984 high school consisted of grades 7–12.
-The middle school, which used to be simply "Rosewood School", is estimated to have been established sometime in the 1920s.

 History

 The first "Rosewood" school was constructed in 1905, at the site of the present day Eagle's Nest and surrounding shopping center.
 This building, a joint venture between Pine Forest and Applejack, became the first consolidated school in Wayne County.
 An account from some alumni states that "In winter the school was heated by a pot-bellied wood-stove.
 Every morning the boys would go out and cut wood; but when it was warmer and spring began, the teen-age 'hangout' was the old pump-house."
 Three students graduated from the school that year.

 Although this school building was the first to cater to the entire Fork Township area, the students residing in the township at one point attended small schools, which eventually consolidated to form the original Rosewood School.
 The oldest of these schools, Pine Forest schoolhouse (originally Fate Sasser schoolhouse), was established in 1860, and was situated near the site of the present-day Pine Forest church.
 Ebenezer schoolhouse was erected at about the same time as the Pine Forest school.
 It was named for the Ebenezer church, which was built around 1810, and lives on to this day.
 In 1884 or 1885, Pearson House and Spring Hill, two smaller schools, consolidated to form the Applejack schoolhouse.
 Applejack schoolhouse, named for the crab apple and Black Jack oak trees that dwelled in the school's vicinity, was located approximately two miles from the present school.
 While only being a one-room schoolhouse, this school was still able to educate pupils on various topics such as second year Latin, the traditional "Blue back" speller, and even Christianity when it served as a Sunday school building for one year in 1890.
 Antioch school, founded between 1885 and 1890, stood about five miles southwest of the current Rosewood school.
 Oakland school, established circa 1890, was located approximately four miles west of the present school.
 Its name came from the "oak grove" in which it stood.

 Out of these five smaller schools, Pine Forest and Applejack consolidated in 1904 to form the first "Rosewood" school by 1905.
 The committeemen decided on the name Rosewood because of its relative location to Rose station.